arraypress/s3-signer/README.md

 ## Utilizing the S3 URL Presigning Tool

-The `S3_Signer` class empowers you to generate secure, pre-signed URLs for objects stored on any S3-compatible storage provider, including CloudFlare R2 and others.
+The `Signer` class empowers you to generate secure, pre-signed URLs for objects stored on any S3-compatible storage provider, including CloudFlare R2 and others.
 This tool makes it seamless to share private content for a temporary duration.
 Here's a step-by-step guide to harness its capabilities:

 ### Including the Vendor Library

-Before using the `S3_Signer` class, you need to include the Composer-generated autoload file.
+Before using the `Signer` class, you need to include the Composer-generated autoload file.
 This file ensures that the required dependencies and classes are loaded into your PHP script.
 You can include it using the following code:

 ```php
 // Include the Composer-generated autoload file.